 3 tablespoons medium brew coffee, very hot

 Pour equal amounts of batter into the prepared cupcake liners.
-Tip – Use a small cookie scoop to help with portioning and less mess!
-Bake for 16 to 18 minutes, or until they are springy to the touch and a toothpick inserted in the middle comes out clean.
+Use a small cookie scoop to help with portioning and to minimize mess.Bake for 16 to 18 minutes, or until they are springy to the touch and a toothpick inserted in the middle comes out clean.

 Cool the cupcakes in the pan set on a wire cooling rack for 5 minutes.
 Then transfer the cupcakes to the wire rack to cool completely before frosting.
+My favorite for these cupcakes is the marshmallow whipped cream frosting.

 Serving Size - This is a small batch recipe that can easily be doubled.

 Cocoa Powder - I prefer Dutch process cocoa because it is less acidic and has a stronger flavor.
-To swap natural cocoa, you will need to add baking soda.
-Use 1/3 teaspoon baking powder + 1/8 teaspoon baking soda.

 Storage - Unfrosted cupcakes can be stored covered at room temperature for 3 to 5 days.
 To freeze: wrap individually in plastic wrap, place in a freezer bag, and freeze for up to 3 months.
-Thaw in the refrigerator then bring to room temp to frost and serve.
+Thaw in the refrigerator, then bring to room temp to frost and serve.